mdasheef99/booktalks-buddy/docs/admin_analytics_simple_summary.md

 **What This Document Is**: A plain English explanation of what analytics data is currently being tracked in the admin dashboard and what could be improved.

+**Updated**: 2025-01-31 - Now includes the new Landing Page Analytics system that was just implemented.

 ---

 ## **📊 Current Parameters Being Tracked**